What Is The Cost To Wire A New Dishwasher?

 Or, maybe you’re buying an older refurbished model, to turn a previously dishwasher-less kitchen into a more modern, streamlined work space.
 In which case, again -- congratulations!
 Any dishwasher upgrade will certainly make for a more convenient clean-up.

 So you’ve researched brands and options, decided on a model, and made your purchase.
 And now you’re ready for installation.
-So, what is the cost to wire a new dishwasher, anyway?
+You might already be thinking, “Are there electrical contractors near me?” to help with the install.
+But before that, what is the cost to hire a quality electrician to wire a new dishwasher, anyway?

 Well, that totally depends on a whole bunch of variables.

 Most importantly, whether A) you already have a space slotted for the appliance, and the new one is replacing an existing dishwasher, or B) whether you’re installing a dishwasher into a kitchen that has never had one.
-If the answer is B, you’re most likely going to need to rearrange some cabinetry, as well as rework the plumbing and run electrical wire.
+If the answer is B, you’re most likely going to need to rearrange some cabinetry, as well as rework the plumbing and run electrical wire - or electrical remodeling, if necessary.
 This can be complicated and costly, and will definitely increase your expenses.

 The price for complete installation (not including the cost of the unit) in 2013 will vary from around a hundred dollars for a very basic swap-out job, up into the $500 range for kitchen that is not already equipped to take a dishwasher.
 These figures are based on national averages and of course, prices will fluctuate by region.